satyamsoni/satyamsoni/README.md

 💻 Building scalable, secure systems
 🌍 Always learning and exploring new tech

 I have been building products and softwares with IP rights, so my Github has been empty all these 19 years of my career. recently started focusing on my GitHub account.
+List of tech stack/programming languages are not all stuff i know or used , these are the once I am very good at.

 ### About me

-Innovative and award-winning Enterprise
-Architect with 19+ years of expertise in building and scaling intelligent digital systems across GIS, AdTech, and AI domains.
+Innovative and award-winning Enterprise Architect with 19+ years of expertise in building and scaling intelligent digital systems across GIS, AdTech, and AI domains.
 Proven record of developing enterprise-grade cloud-native solutions for high-performance environments, including oil & gas, utilities, media, and public safety sectors.
 Adept at leading cross-functional teams, managing product life cycles, and implementing infrastructure governance frameworks.
 Recognized for blending deep technical insight with strong business acumen to deliver scalable, secure, and cost-optimized platforms.

 ### Hobbies & Interests